scala/scala/spec/README.md

 ## Editing

-At the time of writing we are using Jekyll 3.3.0 and [Redcarpet 3.3.2](https://github.com/vmg/redcarpet) to generate the html.
+We are using Jekyll and [Redcarpet](https://github.com/vmg/redcarpet) to generate the html.

 Check `Gemfile` for the current versions.

-We aim to track the configuration GitHub Pages use but at times differences will arise as GitHub Pages evolves.
+We aim to track the configuration GitHub Pages uses but differences may arise as GitHub Pages evolves.

 ## Building